How long does it take to learn?

 Although not a requirement, having board skills and being comfortable in the water really helps decrease the learning curve.

-During your lessons, you will be trained what to do, and more importantly, what not to do with the kite.
-People who try to learn on their own usually find out the hard way, resulting in an accident or injury.
+During your lessons, you will be trained what to do, and more importantly, what not to do with the kite, which begins before you even pull the kite out of the bag.
+People who attempt to learn on their own usually find out the hard way, resulting in an accident or injury.
 This is why taking lessons is so important!

 Once you have good kite control, you will progress rather quickly, as the sport is about 75% kite flying and 25% board skills.
 The board is ALWAYS secondary to the kite, so you must never take your mind off the kite.